scalar-labs/scalardb/docs/api-guide.md

         // Commit the transaction
         tx.commit();
       } catch (CrudConflictException | CommitConflictException e) {
-        // If you catch CrudConflictException or CommitConflictException, it indicates a conflict
+        // If you catch CrudConflictException or CommitConflictException, it indicates a transaction
-        // occurs during the transaction so that you can retry the transaction from the beginning try {
+        // conflict occurs during the transaction so that you can retry the transaction from the
+        // beginning
+        try {
           tx.rollback();
         } catch (RollbackException ex) {